 * other than that, i'm building my writing muscle, reading more consistently, and trying not to burn out

-* somehow, i've managed to gain a rep - someone who is intense, takes extreme ownership, and holds the bar high (and then raises it slightly out of reach)
+* somehow, i've managed to gain a rep - someone who takes extreme ownership, and holds the bar high (and then raises it slightly out of reach)

-* currently, i'm trying to get better at the less-talked-about half of the job - managing up, and collaborating wide
+* currently, i'm trying to get better at the less-talked-about half of the job - managing up, and bringing everyone along

 browser based ml inference with openai compliant api. run models like deepseek, llama 3.2, nomicembed, kokorotts, and more directly in the browser without server dependencies.